Why is this important?

 - Income-based Jobseeker's Allowance (JSA).
 This is help for people who are looking for work

 - Pension Credit.
 This is help for people who are over 60 and on a low income

 - Income-related Employment and Support Allowance (ESA).
 This is help for people who are too sick or disabled to work.

 For more information about whether you may be entitled to one of these benefits and how to make a claim, see the following pages:

 - Help for people on a low income – Income Support

 - Benefits for people looking for work

-- Benefits for people over sixty
+- Benefits for older people

 - Benefits for people who are sick or disabled